 - Interface feels dated

 Best for: Serious researchers who value block-level connections.
+If Roam's price or limitations concern you, see our list of Roam Research alternatives.

-4. Logseq : Open-Source Roam Alternative
+4. Logseq: Open-Source Roam Alternative

 Best for: Users who want Roam-like features with local storage